-267. This section makes further provision about the powers the Scottish Ministers are given under this Bill to make regulations.
+296. This section makes further provision about the powers the Scottish Ministers are given under this Bill to make regulations.
 It provides that a power to make regulations includes the power to make different rules for different purposes or make incidental, supplementary, consequential, transitional, transitory or saving provision when doing so.
 It also sets out the parliamentary procedure to which each regulation-making power is subject.
-Regulations made under section 99 (ancillary provision) which amend any text contained within the Bill are subject to the affirmative procedure.
+Regulations made under section 88C(3) (provision about fee payment requests and fees for legal work) or 99 (ancillary provision) which amend any text contained within the Bill or another Act are subject to the affirmative procedure.

-268. The section does not apply to commencement regulations.
+297. The section does not apply to commencement regulations.
 Provision is made in relation to them in section 100 instead.